terrypangooo/terrypangooo.github.io/README.md

 ## BIOGRAPHY
 **[Weilong Peng](https://github.com/tery)** was graduated from Tianjin University in July 2017.
 After graduation, I worked as a Senior Researcher at Tencent Youtu Lab.
 In July 2020, I joined the School of Computer Science and Network Engineering at Guangzhou University as a Master's advisor.
 My work focuses on teaching and research in computer vision/graphics and AI security.
 I developed Tencent’s first enterprise-level video human pose tracking solution, which has been applied to core products such as Tencent Cloud and WeChat.
-I have published over ten papers in top international conferences and journals, including CVPR, ICCV, AAAI, ICDM, Pattern Recognition, etc. I also serve as a reviewer for international conferences and journals such as ICCV, ACM MM, Neurocomputing, etc. I lead two provincial projects in Guangdong, two municipal research projects, and participate in national key R&D projects and several National Natural Science Foundation projects.
+I have published over ten papers in top international conferences and journals, including CVPR, ICCV, AAAI, ICDM, Pattern Recognition, etc. I also serve as a reviewer for international conferences and journals such as ICCV, ACM MM, Neurocomputing, etc.

 ## EXPERIENCE
 - Jul 2020–Now.
 Lecturer, School of Computer Science and Network Engineering, Guangzhou University, Guangzhou, China.